-- 1. Choose one of the unfinished sentences from the worksheet and write it on the board.
-Elicit possible ways of completing the sentence.
-For example: - Another language I'd like to learn is Chinese.
-I'm frightened of spiders. - 2.
-Ask the students to work in groups of three or four for the first part of this activity.
-Give one set of unfinished sentences to each group. - 3.
-Ask the students to spread out the pieces of paper, face down, and to take three each. - 4.
-Ask them to complete their three sentences in any way they like.
-(Refer to the examples in procedure point 1).
-They should not write their names or let the students next to them see what they are writing.

-- 5. The students now all work together as a class.
+- 2 Ask the students to work in groups of three or four for the first part of this activity.
+Give one set of unfinished sentences to each group. - 3 Ask the students to spread out the pieces of paper, face down, and to take three each. - 4 Ask them to complete their three sentences in any way they like.
+(Refer to the examples in procedure point 1.)
+They should not write their names or let the students next to them see what they are writing. - 5 The students now all work together as a class.
 Put the hat (or box) in the middle of the room.
 If there are 20 or more students in the class, divide them into two groups and put one hat in the middle of each group.
-Ask the students to fold up their completed sentences and put them in the hat. - 6.
-Mix up the folded sentences in the hat and then tell the students that, in a moment, they are all going to stand up, take one sentence each and find out who wrote it.
-Demonstrate this by taking a piece of paper from the hat and reading the sentence out loud.
+Ask the students to fold up their completed sentences and put them in the hat.

+6 Mix up the folded sentences in the hat and then tell the students that, in a moment, they are all going to stand up, take one sentence each and find out who wrote it.
+Demonstrate this by taking a piece of paper from the hat and reading the sentence out.

 For example:

+I don't like cooking octopus.

-Another language I'd like to learn is Chinese.
-Elicit the question they will need to ask in order to find out who wrote the sentence:
+Elicit the question they will need to ask in order to find out who wrote the sentence.
+Make sure they know that the question is the same whether the sentence is positive or negative: